Willie Nelson Fast Facts

-(CNN)Here's a look at the life of seven-time Grammy Award winning musician Willie Nelson.
+(CNN)Here's a look at the life of Grammy Award winning musician Willie Nelson.

 Personal: